opencomputeproject/onie/docs/design-spec/firmware_update.rst

 successful or not.
 These records are stored persistently in the ONIE partition.

-The <FIXME FIXME> command has options for dumping the result records and update status.
+The :ref:`cli_onie_fwpkg` command has options for dumping the result records and update status.

 Example: Staging a Firmware Update From a NOS
 '''''''''''''''''''''''''''''''''''''''''''''